 - Medium Ratios: Moderate compressor ratios apply mild dynamic control that retains a signal’s pure sound.
 They offer you tighter control over transients without inflicting noticeable modifications to tone and punch.
 You might also notice a sound that’s fuller and louder.

 - Limiting: An infinite ratio will prevent the signal from exceeding a digital ceiling.
 The outcome reduces dynamic range and will increase the perceived loudness of a signal.
-However, limiting comes on the price of losing element and punch.
+However, limiting comes at the price of losing elements and punch.
 It additionally introduces digital distortion and clipping when pushed hard.

 Once you are over the basics and after you analyze your signal at hand, you will be able to bring the best decision for the right ratio.
 This is an important step that you should do to nail the whole compression.